MysteryPancake/Houdini-Fun/README.md

 <br clear="left" />

-The same idea works for custom cross sections, though it's easier to use Copy to Points to orient each cross section correctly.
+The same code works for custom cross sections, though it's easier to use Copy to Points to orient each cross section.

 Just make sure the points are sorted and `cols` matches the point count of the cross section!